The transfer of your assets according to your wishes on death takes careful evaluation and insight.

 We guide executors through the sometimes lengthy process to ensure the terms of the will are carried out and the executors obligations are met.

 We make applications for probate and letters of administration in relation to wills.
 Sometimes these are contested.
-We offer specialist advice and considerable experience in relation to these disputes.
+We are here to guide you through the process in relation to these disputes.